mpsdantas/bottle/README.md

 # Bottle
-⚙️ Bottle is a fasthttp-based framework for developing microservices in go
+⚙️ Bottle is a framework for developing microservices in go